Types of Teeth Whitening Treatments

 The ADA highlighted the potential for at-home teeth bleaching products to have “adverse effects on hard tissue, soft tissue, and restorative materials.”

-Nevertheless, if you opt for the do-it-yourself method, your options include:
+Nevertheless, if you opt for the do-it-yourself teeth whitening method, your options include:

 - Surface whiteners.
 Typically, surface whiteners are the most affordable types of over-the-counter products.
 These include gels, toothpastes, rinses, strips and “one-size-fits-all” whitening trays.
 Not all contain bleaching compounds.
 For instance, some whitening toothpastes and chewing gums contain bleach-free polishing agents and abrasives to remove stains.